 Julia Thomas was financially ruined by the adventure and soon parted ways with the Petrasch Brothers, never making another attempt to find the mine.
 Her part in Dutchman lore, though, is far from over.
 Thomas seemed to have a flair for publicity, if not directly cultivating it, then certainly in attracting it.
 An account of her expedition into the Superstitions was published in the Arizona Weekly Gazette.
 Thomas was also known to have sold maps to would be seekers for the price of $8 each.
 It is almost certain that she was the genesis for Pierpont C. Bicknell’s articles in the San Francisco Chronical.
 It was Bicknell’s writing and broad media distribution that first brought national attention to the legend.

 Julia remarried in July of 1893 to a man named Albert Schaefer.
 The two apparently drifted into peculiar cult-like religious practices.
 They were well known locally for their ritualistic burnt offerings, performed in their front yard in strange fire pits.
-One news report from 1911 details a psychotic man attacking Albert, claiming that Shaefer had buried his wife alive on the property.
-Another court document records that Shaefer petitioned that his home should be tax free, because Jehova willed it so.
+One news report from 1911 details a psychotic man attacking Albert, claiming that Schaefer had buried his wife alive on the property.
+Another court document records that Shaefer petitioned that his home should be tax free, because Jehovah willed it so.

-On December 15, 1917 Julia Thomas died of Bright’s disease at the age of 55, never having found the Dutchman’s gold.
-In a cruel bit of irony, the path that the Thomas expedition took into the mountains carried them directly over two of Arizona’s richest gold mines, Mammoth and Black Queen, both of which would be discovered only a few short months later near what is now the ghost town of Gold Field.
+On December 15, 1917, Julia Thomas died of Bright’s disease at the age of 55, never having found the Dutchman’s gold.
+In a cruel bit of irony, the path that the Thomas expedition took into the mountains carried them directly over two of Arizona’s richest gold mines, the Mammoth and the Black Queen, both of which would be discovered only a few short months later near what is now the ghost town of Gold Field.